Medical Records

 TMA's whitepaper Fees for Copies of Medical Records (members only) provides a great deal of guidance regarding fees and exceptions, including a discussion of copy fees under the Information Blocking Provision of the 21st Century Cures Act and those involving subpoenas.

-TMLT explains the differences between federal and state rules in Clearing up the Confusion: Charging Your Patients for Medical Record Copies.
+TMLT discusses the differences between federal and state rules Charging for copies of medical records.
 Please note some Exceptions to the rules (below).

 Under HIPAA allowable charges rules, a physician is not obligated, but may choose to use one of the following fee methods to provide a patient with a copy of the patient's medical records: